Michael Jai White: Personal life

-From 2005 to 2011, White was married to Courtenay Chatman and together they have a daughter named Morgan.
+From 2005 to 2011, White was married to Courtenay Chatman; together, they have a daughter named Morgan.
 In addition, White has two sons.
 In February 2014, White announced his engagement to actress Gillian Iliana Waters.
 In April 2015, White penned an open letter via Facebook entitled "Apologies to My Ex's", where he credited Waters for helping him become "the very best version of myself."
 In July 2015, White married Waters in Thailand.
 They appeared together in the martial arts thriller film Take Back (2021), with Waters starring as the female lead.

 In 2014, White was honored with the Fists of Legends Decade Award at the Urban Action Showcase & Expo at HBO.
 In 2015, he was inducted into the International Sports Hall of Fame.
+In 2017, he was inducted into the Martial Arts History Museum Hall of Fame.
 On November 8, 2019, he assumed the "Mantle of The Black Dragon" from Ron van Clief, Don "The Dragon" Wilson, Cynthia Rothrock, and Taimak, in a ceremony at the 2019 Urban Action Showcase & Expo at AMC 25, New York City.

 White briefly dated actress Angela Bassett during the 1990s.

 White is a cousin of comedian and actress Kym Whitley.